-There are a number of ways to find the probabilities of more than one event.
+There are a number of ways to find the probability of more than one event.

-Example 1: The two way table shows the 100 students split by their gender and if they are right-handed or left-handed.
+The two-way table below shows 100 students classified by their gender, and whether they are right-handed or left-handed.

-The first step here is to ensure we know what this actually means.
+The first step is to ensure that we know what this actually means.

-The number 20 in the top left tells us there are 20 right-handed males
+The number 20 in the top left cell tells us there are 20 right-handed males.

-The number 31 in the bottom right tells us there are 31 left handed females
+The number 31 in the bottom right cell tells us there are 31 left-handed females.

-Adding up all the numbers in the grid (don#t add any numbers that are in the title bits - the bits in blue) will tell us the total outcomes for finding the probabilities
+Adding up all the numbers in the grid, will tell us the total outcomes for finding the probabilities.

-Example 2: For the two way table shown, I pick a student at random, find the probability the student is...
+For the two-way table shown, I pick a student at random.

 This is a probability of 20/100 which cancels to 1/5